1989chenguo/CloudComputingLabs/Lab2/README.md

 ##### 3.1.8.1 Basic version

-Your program should be able to:
+Your program should complete all the **tasks described in section `3.1.1~3.1.7` except `3.1.3`**.

-1. Enable to handle HTTP GET requests and HTTP POST requests.

-2. Return an appropriate error message if an error occur (e.g. 404 Not Found, 501 Not Implemented).

-3. Using a fixed-sized thread pool for handling multiple client request concurrently.

-\[Tips\]: 1) Dynamically detect how many CPU cores are there on your machine, in order to decide how many threads should be in the thread pool.
+In the basic version, you have **only one request per TCP connection going on at the same time**.
+The client waits for response, and when it gets response,  perhaps reuses the connection for a new request.
+This is also what normal HTTP server supports.

 ##### 3.1.8.2 Advanced version

-Your program should be able to:

-1. Complete all the requirements in the basic version.
+Your program should complete all the **tasks described in section `3.1.1~3.1.7` including`3.1.3`**.

-2. Enable to proxy HTTP requests to another HTTP server.

-3. Use *epoll* instead of thread pool to enable your proxy to support multiple requests/responses.
+In the advanced version, **multiple http requests can be fired concurrently on one TCP connection**.
+This is also called HTTP pipelining which is supported by many real browsers and servers (such as Chrome).
+Note that HTTP requests that come from the same TCP connection should be responded in the same order.
+So take care the order problem when using complex multi-thread styles.

 ### 3.2 Finish a performance test report
 Please test your code first, and commit a test report along with your lab code into your group’s course github repo.

-The test report should describe your test inputs, and the performance result under various testing conditions.
+The test report should describe the performance result under various testing conditions.
 Specifically, in your test report, you should at least contain the following two things:

+1. Test how many HTTP request your server can process per second, when running on various server machine environments.
+For example, change the number of server CPU cores, enable/disable hyper-threading, etc.
+2. Test how many HTTP request your server can process per second, by varying the number of concurrent clients that send request.
+You can write a simple client that send HTTP Get by your own, or use some existing HTTP client testing tools such as [ab - Apache HTTP server benchmarking tool](http://httpd.apache.org/docs/current/programs/ab.html).

 ## 4. Lab submission

 Please put all your code in folder `Lab2` and write a `Makefile` so that we **can compile your code in one single command** `make`.
 The compiled runnable executable binary should be named `httpserver` and located in folder `Lab2`.
+For the convenience of TAs testing.
+You are required to put an html file (please name it `index.html`) in the same folder of the compiled HTTP server executable program.
+You can put any content (no illegal) in your `index.html`.

 Please carefully following above rules so that TAs can automatically test your code!!!

 Please submit your lab program and performance test report following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)

 ## 5. Grading standards

-1. You can get 38 points if you can: 1) finish all the requirements of the basic version, and 2) your performance test report has finished the two requirements described before.
+1. You can get 25 points if you can: 1) finish all the requirements of the basic version, and 2) your performance test report has finished the two requirements described before.
 If you missed some parts, you will get part of the points depending how much you finished
 2. You can get 40 points (full score) if you can: 1) finish all the requirements of the advanced version, and 2) your performance test report has finished the two requirements described before.
 If you missed some parts, you will get part of the points depending how much you finished.